-As Nashville becomes an increasingly popular city to move to the number of new construction real estate sites and developments has expanded to keep up with the ever rising demand.
+As Nashville becomes an increasingly popular city to move to, the number of new construction real estate sites and developments has expanded to keep up with the ever-rising demand.

-In a return to urban living, downtown Nashville has seen renovation of older historic buildings and warehouses to accommodate the demand for urban lofts such as Werthan Mills and Rolling Mill Hills lofts.
+In a return to urban living, downtown Nashville has seen the renovation of older historic buildings and warehouses to accommodate the demand for urban lofts such as Werthan Mills and Rolling Mill Hills lofts.
 Rolling Mill Hills is now purely rented units.

 Some of the communities in and around Nashville are developing the new concept of combining business and residential homes in the same subdivision.
 Westhaven in Franklin and Tollgate Village in Thompson Station are excellent examples.
 The concept of being able to live and work as well as socialize and play in the same community is really a throwback to the communities of the past where everyone knew everyone and the feeling of safety and security was enhanced by the sense of belonging and community spirit missing from some of the faceless developments from the sixties and seventies across America.

 If you are looking for upscale, gated luxury homes, then Nashville has homes that constantly take advantage of the latest designs and technology to provide an environment that can truly be called luxurious.
 The Ashton Real Estate Group of RE/MAX Advantage are also proud members of the Luxury Real Estate.com organization More HERE.